Airinaleo/Hw1_QiLiu/README.md

 5. Gravity Issues
 The player kept falling.
 I fixed this by setting the Tracking Mode to Floor and disabling Use Gravity in the Move Provider.

+6. In the additional work, I modified the size, color, and material of the downloaded model.
+Though the current result is not perfect, it will be refined in Homework 2.
+Besides, basic code adjustments and controller assignment (e.g., drag-and-drop) were done.

 Summary
 This was much harder than expected.
 Since I am remote, I couldn't visit TS135.
 However, I aim to do better in HW2.
 Thanks to Elmeri Uotila and Paula for your patience.